Welcome to the regular Monday recap of the fundamentals from the last trading week and the outlook for the current one.

 https://www.forexlive.com

-Welcome to our regular Monday recap and outlook.
+Welcome to our regular Monday recap of the most important events worth remembering.

 EUR